Fitness & Nutrition

 - Tennis (singles)

 For those living with diabetes, carbohydrate counting is very important.
-Carbohydrates are changed into blood sugar after consumption and affect the blood sugar levels.
+Carbohydrates are changed into sugar after consumption and affect the blood sugar levels.
 Striking a balance between carbohydrates eaten and adequate insulin dosage is imperative to healthy diabetes management.
-It is important to know how many carbohydrates will be eaten, at what time they will be consumed, with what they are consumed and if the right amount of insulin is available.
-A great resource to check out for carb counting is Carb Counting by Novo Nordisk (PDF).
+It is important to know how many carbohydrates will be eaten, at what time they will be consumed, with what they are consumed, and if the right amount of insulin is available.

 Other Helpful Nutrition Resources Include: